Aloso/BrowserStorage/README.md

 var storage = BrowserStorage("myValues", false, LZString.compress, LZString.decompress);
 ```

-Note: In cookie mode, compression is disabled: Cookies are encoded with `encodeURIComponent()`, and this would cancel out the compression.

 The file `lz-string by pieroxy.min.js` is a copy from pieroxy's <a href="https://github.com/pieroxy/lz-string">GitHub page</a>.

-If you want, you can use another compression library instead, if it compiles strings into strings.
+You can use another compression library instead, but some features are only supported incombination with LZString.

 ## Cookies, Caching and Concurrency

-BrowserStorage caches all changes internally, which makes accessing values a lot faster.
-The problem here is that the cache might not be up to date if **cookies** are used and the storage is accessed from **multiple tabs**.
+BrowserStorage caches all changes internally, which makes accessing values a lot faster, especially if compression is enabled.
+This is no problem if `localStorage` or `sessionStorage` is used, because then the BrowserStorage object receives an event whenever it is modified by a different browser tab, so it can update the cache.

+For cookies, these events don't exist.
+If cookies are used, BrowserStorage checks twice every second if the storage was modified.
+This means that cached values can be up to 500 milliseconds **out of date**.

-Here is a list of all BrowserStorage functions that use cached values by default:
+The following functions use cached values by default:

   * `get(key)`
   * `getOrDefault(key, defaultVal)`